puttareddy/yashu-alexa-skill/README.md

 # Yashu-Alexa-Skill

-An Alexa skill to be used as a personal assistent.
+An Alexa skill to use it as a personal assistent.

 ## Request Flow
 Here is the Alexa Request Flow for reference.